Notice: There is no legacy documentation available for this item, so you are seeing the current documentation.

 - Make sure you create page structure where applicable

-- Don’t use special characters in your page name that could end up in your URL.
+- Don’t use special characters in your page title that could end up in your URL.
 URLs should preferably be lowercase words, no special characters, and hyphens in place of spaces

 2. Page Titles